Bleeding canker of horse chestnut: Horse Chestnut Trees

 Using horse chestnut

-The wood of horse chestnut tends to be rather weak and for this reason has never been used widely, although it has absorbent properties which make it ideal for fruit racks and storage trays as it keeps the fruit dry and so prevents rotting.
+The wood of horse chestnut tends to be rather weak and for this reason has never been widely used.
+However it has absorbent properties that make it ideal for fruit racks and storage trays that keep the fruit dry and so prevent rotting.

-Various extracts from horse chestnut leaves and fruits which contain the active ingredients aescin or aesculin are marketed as herbal remedies because of their anti-inflamatory properties.
+Various extracts from horse chestnut leaves and fruits contain the active ingredients aescin or aesculin and are marketed as herbal remedies because of their anti-inflammatory properties.

 Horse chestnut also has wildlife value: the nuts provide food for deer and other mammals and the flowers provide pollen for insects.

-Apart from the horse chestnut which is the only Aesculus species native to Europe, there are twelve other species found throughout the northern hemisphere most of which are concentrated in eastern Asia, eastern USA.
+Apart from the horse chestnut which is the only Aesculus species native to Europe, there are twelve other species of Hipposcastanum that are found throughout the northern hemisphere, mainly in eastern Asia and eastern USA.
 There is also a single species native to western North America and another native to northwestern Mexico (Hardin, 1960).

 |Species of Hippocastanum||Common name||Native Range|